My-Ummah-Apps/My-Salah-App/README.md

+# My Salah App

+My Salah App is an application which allows users to track their daily prayers (Salah), analyse trends, and encourage consistent prayer habits.

+The native runtime CapacitorJS is used to allow this web application to be installed onto mobile devices (Android & iOS) as a native application and it also allows for device API's to be used (such as notifications).

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.